rust-embedded/book/src/start/qemu.md

 nightly.

 `extern crate panic_halt;`.
 This crate provides a `panic_handler` that defines the panicking behavior of the program.
-More on this later on.
+We will cover this in more detail in the [Panicking](panicking.md) chapter of the book.

 [`#[entry]`] is an attribute provided by the [`cortex-m-rt`] crate that's used to mark the entry point of the program.
 As we are not using the standard `main`